elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-relationship-between-the-equilibrium-constant-and-delta-g-in-chemical-reactions.md

 _schema: default
 id: 170818
 date: 2025-02-07
-title: >-
-    What is the relationship between the equilibrium constant and Delta G in chemical reactions?
+title: What is the relationship between the equilibrium constant and Delta G in chemical reactions?
-article_title: >-
-    What is the relationship between the equilibrium constant and Delta G in chemical reactions?
+article_title: What is the relationship between the equilibrium constant and Delta G in chemical reactions?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    Explains the relationship between the equilibrium constant and the standard Gibbs free energy change in chemical reactions, illustrating their impact on reaction spontaneity.
+    This content explains the relationship between the equilibrium constant (K) and the standard Gibbs free energy change (ΔG°) in chemical reactions, detailing the thermodynamic principles that dictate reaction spontaneity.
   page_keywords: >-
-    equilibrium constant, Delta G, Gibbs free energy, thermodynamics, reaction spontaneity, standard Gibbs free energy change, K, chemical reactions, spontaneity prediction, products vs reactants
+    equilibrium constant, K, Gibbs free energy, ΔG°, thermodynamics, spontaneous reactions, chemical reactions, temperature, gas constant, concentration ratios
 author: QuickTakes
 question: >-
     What is the relationship between the equilibrium constant and Delta G in chemical reactions?